murda94/first-test/README.md

 ### Super Collider

-Open the script  ''ciao bello'' in Super Collider and follow the procedure below:
+Open the script  ''handsoundcontrol_supercollider.scd '' in Super Collider and follow the procedure below:

 1. Compile first only `s.boot` line using `cmd + enter` in order to initialize the server
 2. Compile separately (using `cmd + enter`) the following part: